HOW TO GROW AND CARE FOR OUR PLANTS

 TYPE OF SOIL - REPOT

-Use a fertilizer that in addition to having the so-called macroelements such as nitrogen (N), phosphorus (P), potassium (K) also contains the so-called microelements, that is to say those compounds that the plant needs in minimal quantity (but it still needs them ) such as magnesium (Mg), iron (Fe), manganese (Mn), copper (Cu), zinc (Zn), boron (B), molybdenum (Mo), all important for a correct and balanced plant growth.
+Use a good liquid fertilizer equally balanced in nitrogen (N), phosphorus (P), potassium (K) but which also contain microelements, i.e. those compounds that the plant needs in minimal quantities (but still needs them) such as magnesium (Mg), iron (Fe), manganese (Mn), copper (Cu), zinc (Zn), boron (B), molybdenum (Mo), all important for a correct and balanced growth of plant.

-For the Polystichum we cannot speak of pruning.
-The leaves that gradually dry up must simply be eliminated to prevent them from becoming a vehicle for parasitic diseases.
+There Vallota it cannot be pruned.
+The parts that dry out are eliminated to prevent them from becoming a vehicle for parasitic diseases.

-Make sure that the tool you use for cutting is clean and disinfected (preferably over a flame) to avoid infecting the tissues.
+Always remember to use clean and disinfected tools (possibly with a flame), to avoid infecting the tissues.

 PARASITES AND DISEASES